 This is why I’d only been to Coron, Palawan, just now… and this wasn’t even planned!

 Coron is different from the mainstream places I’ve been to in the past.
 As my friend Andrew said, it’s a perfect mix of urban-rural living.
+And yes, I like it better than the mainstream El Nido.
+(P.S.
+If you’re wondering which Palawan attraction is for you, read this travel analysis on El Nido vs Coron.)

 There are comfortable accommodations and even nice hotels, but Coron isn’t sprawling with it.
 The island views are out of this world and kept natural.
 In fact, some of the bigger lakes are closed to the public for fear of disrupting animal habitat.
 My favorite spots in the tours are the Green Lagoon, Twin Lagoon, the view deck in Kayangan Lake and the CYC beach and Malcapuya Island for snorkeling.